FarrukhRasool/ABM-Sybomlic-AI/README.md

 tourists, bin and container infrastructure, and a fleet of cleaning and transport agents.

-This project is part of the *Symbolic AI* course (3rd semester, MAI).
-The implementation follows the component, use-case, and sequence diagrams stored in `Diagrams/`.
+This project implementation follows the component, use-case, and sequence diagrams stored in `Diagrams/`.

 ---